April 25, Reading 3 – Mark 15:1-23

 SJA Notes

-* Dear God, please teach us from Your word today, as we see the Saviour of the World led away to be killed.
+* Dear God, please teach us from Your word today, as we see the Saviour of the World led to the cross.

 “But they shouted all the more, ‘Crucify him.'”

-Can you hear the crowd as they bay for blood – Ragged voices screaming for the murder of the Righteous One, the Son of God?
+Can you hear the crowd as they bay for blood?
+Ragged voices screaming for the murder of the Righteous One, God in the Person of the Son!

-This was the crowd that only a week before had cried out “Hosanna!” with joy.
+This was the crowd that only a week before had cried out “Hosanna!” with joy as Jesus entered the city on a colt.

 This was the crowd that listened to Him teach and preach, that benefited from His healing work, that watched and consumed as He poured Himself out in pastoral ministry.